 Annette Johnson, JD, PhD

-Senior Vice President and Vice Dean, General Counsel
+Executive Vice President and Vice Dean, General Counsel

 Prior to attending law school, Ms. Johnson earned a PhD in English at the University of Massachusetts.
 She received her JD summa cum laude from the University of Toledo, where she was valedictorian.
 After graduating from law school, she held a faculty and administrative appointment at the University of Toledo College of Law and served in the New York State Office of the Attorney General prior to joining NYU.
 She has published articles in the area of faculty tenure and school financing reform.